griffio/griffio.github.io/_posts/2016-09-16-More-Kotlin-Sealed-Class-Hierarchies.md

 Not to be confused with [Abstract Data Types](https://en.wikipedia.org/wiki/Abstract_data_type) that occur in Java as encapsulated value types like "ZipCode".

-These are [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type) allowing us to count the inhabitants of a type and manipulate a sealed single data type of several kinds of "things".
+Instead, sealed classes are [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type) allowing us to count the members of a type and manipulate a single data type as several kinds of "things".

 **Note**: In Kotlin 1.1 there exists a proposal to extend sealed classes for use with [data class inheritance](https://github.com/Kotlin/KEEP/blob/master/proposals/data-class-inheritance.md).